 I’ve personally never hitchhiked in Europe, but I did meet a couple of people in hostels who had been doing that.
 One guy that I had met in Paris had just travelled three months in Iceland just by hitchhiking.
 He had taken a picture with everyone that he caught a ride from and showed me the collage he created by taking selfies with the people who gave him rides.

-Hitchhiking is a common thing for travelers to do.
-I wouldn’t put it past myself to grab a ride from someone if I needed to.
-Just being vigilant about where you are grabbing a ride, who is offering and the vibe of the situation is important.
+Hitchhiking is a common thing for travelers to do, but it depends on what you are personally comfortable with.
+Taking proper safety precautions and being vigilant about where you are grabbing a ride, who is offering and the vibe of the situation is important.
 Also remembering to always keep your important documents on yourself and keep your bags with you can prevent getting your things stolen.